Diversity, Equity and Inclusion at MMA

 We continue to update policies and practices and have made the hiring of a diverse faculty and staff an institutional priority for the school.

-Student Programming and Activities
+Community Programming and Activities

 MMA’s Black Student Union (BSU) celebrated and honored Juneteenth through the arts and talent of its members through prayer, singing, dancing, and poetry and a Jeopardy game to test their knowledge of Juneteenth’s history.
 BSU incoming President Amber Wiggins '21 shared, “Juneteenth inspires me to spread today’s history through traditions, celebrations, and commemoration.
 Today we rejoice and reflect on the accomplishments of those behind us.
 And, I look forward to witnessing how we honor Juneteenth as a national holiday in the future.”